garrettjwilke/classic_mac/README.md

 ./build.sh projects/hello_world
 ```

-if build is successful, there will be a disk file for the compiled application in the `floppy_images` directory.
+if build is successful, there will be a disk file for the compiled application in the `build/floppy_images` directory.